lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 ### Software ###

-In this post, I'm using OpenSSL 1.0.1e and running Debian 7.0.
+In this post, I'm using OpenSSL 1.0.1e, gcc 4.7.2, and running Debian 7.0.
+I had to also install the `libssl-dev` package to get the proper header files.